What Instagram Doesn’t Tell You about Giethoorn, Netherlands

 I’m a family photographer and this was my first time in Giethoorn, so I left Amsterdam at 6:30 a.m. to make sure I found the perfect location and had it at the right time of day.
 I didn’t want to be caught with a gorgeous location and the location not work because it was front-lit instead of backlit.
 It’s worth noting that my GPS initially told me to get off the bus in the middle of a field.
 Thankfully the driver suggested I stay on till Steenwijk.

 Yes, Giethoorn is day trip distance from Amsterdam, and you can go by bus from Amsterdam.
-I took trusty public transit because I wanted to get there early, and ended up taking a bus from Steenwijk.
+I took trusty public transit because I wanted to get there early, and ended up taking a bus from Steenwijk to Giethoorn.
 If you take this route, be aware that the bus from Giethoorn to Steenwijk stops around 7:15 in the evening.
-Don’t miss it, or you’ll be calling an Uber, as the next bus is at 6 a.m.
-I had really amazing clients that drove me back to Steenwijk.
+Don’t miss it, or you’ll be calling an Uber to the nearest train station, as the next bus is at 6 a.m.
+I had really amazing clients that drove me back to Steenwijk as we stayed out later on the boat.

 Giethoorn Restaurants